andbucci/NMAR/README.md

 # NMAR

-The goal of NMAR is to simulate data from nonlinear models for matrix-variate time series in R.
+The goal of NMAR is to simulate data, estimate and make predictions from nonlinear models for matrix-variate time series in R.

 # ## Installation
 #